Skip menu

 Throughout northern Italy, traditions helped to forge a series of Christmas treats and of course Veneto has its own.

-In Verona for example, in addition to the immortal Pandoro, among the typical Venetian Christmas desserts you’ll find the Nadalin, its true ancestor.
-Invented to celebrate the first Christmas in Verona under the dominion of the Scala family.
+In Verona for example, in addition to the timeless Pandoro, among the typical Venetian Christmas desserts you’ll find the Nadalin, its true ancestor.
+It was invented to celebrate the first Christmas in Verona under the dominion of the Scala family.

 What would you say to a dose of sugar in the form of a marzipan gingerbread house?
 Although nowadays it is commonly considered a dessert of Southern Italy, in actuality marzipan has an ancient connection to the city of Venice.
 Its name derives from "Marci panis" - or "the bread of San Marco" - as a symbol of ownership to the lagoon, it was shipped to the markets of northern Europe marked with the symbol of the Lion of San Marco.